GACJ/complib-help/docs/compositions/adding_compositions_tabs_general.md

 ## Allow save if false
 The vast majority of compositions that change ringers use are true (i.e., not false).
 See [Composition properties > Truth](composition_properties.md/#truth) for an explanation of what it means for a composition to be true.

 By default, Complib will not allow you to save or publish a composition which is false.
-Enabling this option will override that behaviour, allowing a false composition to be saved.
+Enabling this option will override that behaviour, allowing a false composition to be saved and potentially published.

+There are a number of reasons you might want to save a false composition.
+For example, some compositions are of historical note, having been used in performances which were only subsequently discovered to be false.
+Short touches used for practice are usually not held to the same standard as performances, but are still valid and useful compositions in and of themselves.

+Being able to save a work-in-progress so that you can come back to it later, regardless of falseness, is useful in cases when debugging a complex composition, or when testing out new ideas.

 A false composition will be indicated with a ![Icon: false](../img/false.svg) next to its title on its composition page and in search results.